Wheel of Fortune (British game show): Revival series

+In the second series in 2025, some minor tweaks have been made.
+All toss-up puzzles are worth £500 in all four rounds, but if a contestant answers all three in one round, their winnings are doubled to £3,000.
+From round three, a "Wild Card" is added to the wheel, if the contestant lands on that space and gives a correct letter, they take the card and immediately earn an extra £500 to their round score, and the "Wild Card" allows them to pick an extra consonant at any time during the game, including the final bonus round should they get that far.
+Finally, from round five, the Prize tokens are replaced with a "Double or Nothing" gamble.
+If a contestant lands on one of those two spaces and gives a correct letter, they can decide whether to take the gamble or play on.
+If they choose to take the gamble and reveal a "Double", their entire round score is doubled immediately, but if they reveal a "Nothing", they are bankrupted immediately and lose control of the wheel.

 Prizes

+Original run

-Unlike the original American version, instead of cash prizes, successful spinners from each round were rewarded with a choice of three prizes which might contain household appliances, a holiday, etc. In 1988 the prizes for the final were a trip (an oriental furnished living room on 6 September and a luxury bathroom on 13 September), a new car (or sometimes a new boat), or a cash jackpot at £3,000 (£2,000 on the last two episodes of the first series).
+Unlike the original American version, instead of cash prizes, successful spinners from each round were rewarded with a choice of three prizes which might contain household appliances, a holiday, etc. In 1988, the prizes for the final were a trip (an oriental furnished living room on 6 September and a luxury bathroom on 13 September), a new car (or sometimes a new boat), or a cash jackpot at £3,000 (£2,000 on the last two episodes of the first series).
 In 1989, the cash value increased to £4,000, from 1993 the cash value increased again to £5,000.
 On the celebrity specials, solving the final puzzle donated £5,000 to the celebrity's favourite charity.
 During the 1994 series, solving the final puzzle won both £10,000 and a new car.
 In some episodes in 1994 this was increased to two cars and £10,000.
-The prize was later increased to £20,000 or a car from 1995–1998, with the winning contestant randomly selecting his/her prize by choosing one of two sealed envelopes.
+The prize was later increased to £20,000 or a car from 1995 to 1998, with the winning contestant randomly selecting his/her prize by choosing one of two sealed envelopes.

 During the daytime series, winners of each round could choose from an array of prizes laid out on stage, (CD player, dishwasher, etc.) The cash prize for the final puzzle was dropped to £2,000.
 Players could also pick the same prize more than once and on some occasions, contestants made requests for an opponent who had won nothing to pick a prize, and Leslie always upheld the request.

 All contestants in all series, win or lose, went home with a Wheel of Fortune watch (and sometimes other WoF-related merchandise).

 In the final, the winning contestant had a free choice of five consonants and one vowel in order to help identify the answer within 15 seconds and win the prize.